UNITES-Lab/keylogging/native_simulation/README.md

 `python3 pysim/analyze.py [simulation_file_name] [sentence_id] [speedup]`

 ## File IO Directories
--`data/raw_data`: the raw files from the public drive -`data/cleaned_data`: the cleaned files into preferable list format -`data/binary_data`: hits per ms obtained from the simulation -`data/output_data`: the output json in the same format for analysis -`figures`: all figures generated from `pysim/analyze.py`
+- `data/raw_data`: the raw files from the public drive
+- `data/cleaned_data`: the cleaned files into preferable list format
+- `data/binary_data`: hits per ms obtained from the simulation
+- `data/output_data`: the output json in the same format for analysis
+- `figures`: all figures generated from `pysim/analyze.py`